Magento SEO Full Guide: Features, Tips, and Best Practices

 What Is Magento SEO?

-Magento’s popularity as an open-source eCommerce platform earned it a place in the top five eCommerce providers in the United States in 2020.
+Magento’s popularity as an open-source eCommerce platform earned it a place in the top five eCommerce providers by estimated market share in 2025.

 Agency description goes here